How can I internationalise my Linkedin prospecting?

 • Los Angeles : 1 account

 This gave us a strike force of 1,000 connection requests a week.
-We started inviting all French expatriates working in large companies, especially those with large numbers of sales people and recruiters, as well as all marketing agency managers (our “early adopters” in France).
-Note that there was no prospecting here.
+We started inviting all French expatriates working in large companies, particularly those with a large number of sales and recruitment staff, as well as all marketing agency managers (our “early adopters” in France).
+Note that there was no direct prospecting here, but rather development via international sales networks.
 The aim was to expand our American network, following the idea of circles on LinkedIn.

 The result in April 2023: we had more than 4,800 Americans in our first network circle, which brought us two key benefits: